github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 - Language like "fixed a bug..." or "fixed an issue..." is implied and unnecessary.
 - To reduce repetition and unnecessary words, "now" is usually implied.
 - To clarify actors and impact, avoid passive language when possible.
+- If the release note includes an error message, format the message according to the guidance in "[Error messages](#error-messages)."

 #### Examples of release notes for bug fixes